Grid2op/grid2op/docs/developer/observation.rst

 Work in progress !

-The best things to do if you want to add attribute to the observation is to create a class, derived from `CompleteObservation` and to add attributes in:
+The best things to do if you want to add attributes to the observation is to create a class, derived from `CompleteObservation` and to add attributes in:

 - the `attr_list_vect` class attribute